kisswiki/kisswiki/src/databases/mongodb/learn.md

 ### Query optimization

-finds matching query in plan cache
+if optimizer finds matching query in plan cache then uses it

-else query that has lowest number of work units which correlates mostly with the number of documents to process
+else uses query that has lowest number of work units which correlates mostly with the number of documents to process

 ### Storage engines